-Child Abuse refers to abuse that may happen to male and female children of all ages, ethnicity and social backgrounds, abilities, sexual orientation, religious beliefs and political persuasion.
+Child Abuse refers to abuse that may happen to male and female children of all ages, ethnicity and social backgrounds, abilities, sexual orientation (including non binary and transgender boys and girls-those with a gender identity that is different from the sex they were assigned as birth3)), religious beliefs and political persuasion.
 Child abuse includes physical, sexual, emotional, neglect, bullying, child labour and family violence.
-Abuse can be inflicted on a child by both men and women, as well as by young people themselves and in some cases; professionals and other adults working with children in a position of trust also abuse children.
+Abuse can be inflicted on a child by both men and women, as well as by young people themselves and in some cases professionals and other adults working with children in a position of trust also abuse children.